raspberrypilearning/flappy-parrot/en/step_3.md

-## Challenge: Make better pipes
+## Challenge: make better pipes

-Can you make your pipes look even better?
+Can you make your pipes look  better?

-+ Shade your pipe with a left-to-right gradient.
++ Shade your pipes with a left-to-right gradient.

 ![screenshot](images/flappy-pipes-filled.png)